 Tok is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Tok is quite a bit lower than the national average among all cities of 21.84%: just 10.77% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Tok with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.54% of people over 25 have a bachelor's degree or advanced degree.

 Tok is a very ethnically-diverse town.
 The people who call Tok home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tok residents report their race to be White, followed by Native American.
-Important ancestries of people in Tok include German, English, Irish, Scots-Irish, and Italian.
+Important ancestries of people in Tok include German, English, Irish, Italian, and Scots-Irish.

 The most common language spoken in Tok is English.
 Other important languages spoken here include Italian and Native American languages.